-Dr. Pardis Sabeti, senior associate member of the Broad Institute, led an extensive analysis of the genetic makeup of Ebola samples from patients living in affected regions.
+Pardis Sabeti, senior associate member of the Broad Institute and 2009 awardee, led an extensive analysis of the genetic makeup of Ebola samples from patients living in affected regions.
 The international team of scientists used advanced technology to analyze the genetics of the Ebola samples extremely rapidly and were able to pinpoint a single animal human transmission event.

 Two NIH Common Fund High Risk – High Reward Researchers named as 2013 Allen Distinguished Investigators

-The Paul G. Allen Family Foundation, co-founded by Paul G. Allen (Microsoft co-founder) and his sister, Jo Lynn Allen, with a goal of “transforming lives and strengthening communities by fostering innovation, creating knowledge, and promoting social progress” through its philanthropic efforts.
-In 2010 the Foundation created the Allen Distinguished Investigators Awards to support high-risk, high-reward ideas in science.
-The program awards grants to ambitious scientists, who are pioneering innovative early-stage research.
-Two NIH High Risk – High Reward Investigators, Jeff Gore, a 2012 New Innovator from MIT, and Markus Covert, a 2009 Pioneer from Stanford University, were selected as 2013 Allen Distinguished Investigators.
-Dr. Gore will use the $1.5 million prize to investigate decision making and the evolutionary origins or cooperation using yeast as a model.
-Dr. Covert will also receive $1.5 million and plans to use this grant to study whole-cell models of higher organisms, including human cells.
-These awards will be funded over the course of three years and the Foundation hopes these grants will enable the awardees to unlock fundamental questions in biology that are essential to achieving world-changing breakthroughs.
+The Paul G. Allen Family Foundation, co-founded by Microsoft co-founder Paul G. Allen and his sister Jo Lynn Allen, was created with the goal of “transforming lives and strengthening communities by fostering innovation, creating knowledge, and promoting social progress” through its philanthropic efforts.
+In 2010, the Foundation created the Allen Distinguished Investigators Awards to support high-risk, high-reward ideas in science.
+The program awards grants to ambitious scientists who are pioneering, innovative, early-stage researchers.
+Two NIH High-Risk, High-Reward Investigators were selected as 2013 Allen Distinguished Investigators: Jeff Gore (2012 New Innovator from MIT) and Markus Covert (2009 Pioneer from Stanford University).
+Gore will use the $1.5 million prize to investigate decision making and the evolutionary origins or cooperation using yeast as a model.
+Covert will also receive $1.5 million and plans to use this grant to study whole-cell models of higher organisms, including human cells.
+These awards will be funded over the course of three years, and the Foundation hopes these grants will enable the awardees to unlock fundamental questions in biology that are essential to achieving world-changing breakthroughs.

 The Brain Prize, the world’s largest brain research prize, is awarded to scientists who have made an outstanding contribution to European brain research, and is awarded to scientists who have conducted research in Europe, or to scientists who have conducted research in collaboration with European scientists.